Jopel003/Jopel003/README.md

 - 👋 Hi, I’m @Jopel003
 - 👀 I’m interested in Python, SQL and traveling
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in the development of interesting and unusual projects
 - 📫 How to reach me: e-mail/ mayakovsky.il@google.com; instagram/ @ilyamayakovsky